mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v1.1.md

 Content-Type: application/vnd.interoperability.parties+json;version=1.0
 ```

-**Listing 34 -- Asynchronous response on the request for Party information**
+**Listing 34 -- Synchronous response on the request for Party information**

 #### 10.4.3 Request Party Information from FSP -- Step 6 in End-to-End Flow

-When the Switch has received the HTTP request in [Listing 33](#listing-33) and sent the asynchronous response in [Listing 34](#listing-34), the Switch can proceed with checking its database if it has information regarding in which FSP the account holder identified by **MSISDN** and **123456789** is located.
+When the Switch has received the HTTP request in [Listing 33](#listing-33) and sent the synchronous response in [Listing 34](#listing-34), the Switch can proceed with checking its database if it has information regarding in which FSP the account holder identified by **MSISDN** and **123456789** is located.
 As that information was provisioned as detailed in [Section 10.3](#103-provision-account-holder), the Switch knows that the account is in FSP **MobileMoney**.
 Therefore, the Switch sends the HTTP request in [Listing 35](#listing-35).

 See [Table 1](#table-1) for the required HTTP headers in a HTTP request, and [Section 6.3.2.1](#6321-get-partiestypeid) for more information about the service [**GET /parties/**_{Type}_**/**_{ID}_](#6321-get-partiestypeid). **More** information regarding routing of requests using **FSPIOP-Destination** and **FSPIOP-Source** can be found in [Section 3.2.3.5](#3235-call-flow-routing-using-fspiop-destination-and-fspiop-source); in this request the Switch has added the header **FSPIOP-Destination** because the Switch knew to where the request should be routed.
 Information about API version negotiation can be found in [Section 3.3.4](#334-version-negotiation-between-client-and-server).